AlbinaGiliazova/HyperskillPythonProjects/README.md

 **Text Based Browser**

-A text-based browser that can show the text from the requested URLs, parsed for particular HTML tags; colour the links in blue; return back to the previous tabs; save the tabs in a directory and show the cached tabs.
+A text-based browser that can show the text from the requested URLs, parsed for the particular HTML tags; colour the links in blue; return back to the previous tabs; save the tabs in a directory and show the cached tabs.
 The commands are: "back", "exit", an Internet address with or without "https://".